 Arcades were popular when our founder Jerome Paradis was 12 years old.
 In his view, the best console games at the time were made by Activision.
-Years later, their name inspired the name of his company.
-A few years later, Kim became a co-owner.
+This is what inspired the name of his company.
+Kim became a co-owner a few years later.

 We built our company on delivering innovative software that people and business owners love because it enables them to do the job more easily.
 We did that by observing how people work and understanding their goals and challenges.